ersanchez/instructional-design/questioning/readme.md

 # Readme

-This is a draft of a course on question asking and question answering.
+This is a course about using wait times when you ask a question in class.

 CC-BY